 Paying for your needs assessment

 You probably won't have to pay for your needs assessment as it will be paid for by your funding body.
-Contact the Disability team if you have any questions.
+Contact Disability Services if you have any questions.

 Needs assessment report